 It's worth starting your property search by drawing up a business property specification or 'spec', clearly setting out your business property requirements.
-Distinguish between what is essential and what is desirable in a property for your business.
+This will help distinguish between what is essential and what is desirable in a property for your business.
 It will also identify the order of priorities when it comes to factors influencing the type and location of the commercial property you desire.

 You can then circulate your property specification to estate agents and surveyors that handle commercial properties in your area.
 They can then let you know if any properties are currently available that match or come close to meeting your requirements.